pavel-borik/GraphApp/API.md

                     "group": // required - dictates the settings of the group of nodes (e.g. color, highlight color) "direction": "to",
-                    "type": "ro", // request parameter type, used to create a URL for getDetail endpoint "validity_start": // used for node filtering, YYYY-MM-DDTHH:MM format "validity_end": // used for node filtering, YYYY-MM-DDTHH:MM format "title": // displays in a tooltip, can be html markup },
+                    "type": "ro", // request parameter type, used to create a URL for getDetail endpoint "validityStart": // used for node filtering, YYYY-MM-DDTHH:MM format "validityEnd": // used for node filtering, YYYY-MM-DDTHH:MM format "title": // displays in a tooltip, can be html markup },
                 //...other nodes to be displayed...